radu-matei/radu-matei.github.io/content/about.md

 I'm always working on fun little projects, so [check out my GitHub profile](https://github.com/radu-matei).

-That being said, I've worked on things like a [websocket manager for .NET Core](https://github.com/radu-matei/websocket-manager), adding support for [LinuxKit on Azure](https://github.com/linuxkit/linuxkit/pull/1933), adding native [Go in Azure Functions](https://github.com/radu-matei/azure-functions-golang-worker) and a bunch more.
+That being said, I've worked on things like a [websocket manager for .NET Core](https://github.com/radu-matei/websocket-manager), adding support for [LinuxKit on Azure](https://github.com/linuxkit/linuxkit), adding native [Go in Azure Functions](https://github.com/radu-matei/azure-functions-golang-worker) and I frequently contribute to open source developer tooling for Kubernetes such as [Draft](https://github.com/Azure/draft) and the [VS Code Kubernetes extension](https://github.com/Azure/vscode-kubernetes-tools).

 [How can you contact me?](/contact)